groupdocs-editor/GroupDocs.Editor-Docs/net/release-notes/release-notes-2023/groupdocs.editor-for-.net-23.4-release-notes.md

 - `SELECT` is generated and applied as a parent for the orphan `OPTION`/`OPTGROUP` elements, because `OPTION`/`OPTGROUP` must be direct children of the `SELECT`.
 - `COLGROUP` is generated and applied as a parent for the `COL`.
 - Incorrectly nested lists are properly processed.
-- Better parsing of HTML attributes
+- Better parsing of HTML attributes.
-- And many more
+- And many more.

 ### New method for obtaining an HTML markup